-Various SES entities including Americom, MX1 and O3b (collectively SES licencees) also hold FCC authorisations to operate earth station facilities in the U.S. These earth station licences are granted on a relatively routine basis, subject to FCC rules regarding transmission to or reception from satellites, and interference coordination with other parties.
+Various SES entities including Americom, MX1 and O3b (collectively SES licencees) also hold FCC authorisations to operate earth stations in the U.S. These earth station licences are granted on a relatively routine basis, subject to FCC rules regarding transmission to or reception from satellites, and interference coordination with other parties.
 In December 2017, MX1 notified the FCC that it had been operating a limited number of earth stations without the appropriate authority and requested authority to operate the earth stations.
-At this time, MX1 has not received any correspondence that the FCC intends to initiate an enforcement action with respect to this disclosure; however, the issue remains open.